wp-plugins/lastfm-recent-tracks-widget/README.txt

 = Non Widget Enabled Themes =
+* Add the jquery.lastfm.js file to the head of your document
 * Add The following HTML to your sidebar, replacing &#95;&#95;YOUR_USER_ID&#95;&#95; with your actual Last.fm username
 * <pre>&lt;div class="last&#95;fm&#95;recent&#95;tracks&#95;bx">
         &lt;style type="text/css">